belgif/review/Meetings/2023-01-23/Agenda.md

 **Questions:**
-- where are the deliverables ?
+- where are the deliverables ? **The pre-analysis still has to start.
+The deliverables are not there yet.**
 - who will take care of the publication of these deliverables ?
 - are there any new steps foreseen (which should again obtain the approval of the ICEG committee) ?

+**Planning info: start of the pre-analysis this week; the intention is to finalize the exercise by March 10th.
+Pieter Vanhouteghem is to be contacted as well.**

 ## Update on "Public Transport" (Digitaal Vlaanderen + David Schoenmaekers - 15')
 **Questions:**
-- where are we with the finalization of the alignment from Dutch OSLO standard to English OSLO standard ?
+- where are we with the finalization of the alignment from Dutch OSLO standard to English OSLO standard ? **A detailed status will be sent by Digitaal Vlaanderen beginning of February.
+As soon as the proposed standard is ready, the sponsor David Schoenmakers - excused for this meeting - will be contacted for  next steps.**
 - who will refer to the proposed standard from the ICEG pages ?
 - when will the public review take place ?
 - who will contact the stakeholders for reviewing the proposed standard ?